fluxloop/pure-sdk/iOS/README.md

 3. Network Connection
 4. Visits (always)

-If the `PureSDKBluetooth` framework is installed, we also collect :
+If the `PinchSDKLegacyBluetooth` framework is installed, we also collect :

 5. Eddystone UID
 6. Eddystone URL